 Not a lot of people know that I’m wearing eyeglasses because I don’t always wear my eyeglasses especially when I’m going out because I’m not comfortable with it.

-I started wearing eyeglasses when I was in college, I feel and look so old if I’m wearing it so I only use it if I need to read or take exam.
+I started wearing eyeglasses when I was in college, I feel and look so old if I’m wearing it so I only use it if I need to read or take an exam.
 When I started working, I only use it at work then after office hours, I will remove it.
-When I became a full time mom, I only wear it if I will read or use the laptop.
-Yeah, I’m so weird of not wearing my eyeglasses, I tried contact lenses but I’m also not comfortable wearing it.
+When I became a full-time mom, I only wear it if I will read or use the laptop.
+Yeah, I’m so weird about not wearing my eyeglasses, I tried contact lenses but I’m also not comfortable wearing it.
 And there are so many do’s and don’ts to follow.

 Wake Up Call

-Regular eye exam is very important in order to know if you have signs of getting glaucoma, age related macular degeneration, cataracts, diabetic retinopathy and especially if you have family history of eye problem.
-We have eye problem in our family, both sides, halos lahat nakaeyeglasses.
+A regular eye exam is very important in order to know if you have signs of getting glaucoma, age-related macular degeneration, cataracts, diabetic retinopathy and especially if you have a family history of eye problems.
+We have eye problems in our family, both sides, halos lahat nakaeyeglasses.

 Lastly, there are different lens na pala noh.
 I just discovered it when my son had eye check-up so nakiuso na rin ako.
 I’m now using a Crizal Prevencia Lens.
 It is a lifelong benefit of eye protection against harmful blue light and UV.

 For your eyes: UV

 For your vision: reflection, scratches, smudges, dust, and water.

 Crizal Prevencia Lens